 Do I need a ticket?

 All visitors, including children and members, need a ticket to enter.
 Garden members and members of affiliated organizations will show their program ID with their free ticket on entry.
 Tickets may be purchased at each entrance or online at bbg.org/tickets.
-Online tickets are available two weeks in advance.
+Online tickets are available 30 days in advance.

 If you are feeling unwell, please postpone your visit.
 Use the “cancel my tickets” link on your confirmation or contact Showclix at 866-220-4001 to reschedule your visit.
 Unused tickets cannot be exchanged after the visit date.
 There are no refunds.